-Beloit Parents as Teachers and Heart Choices (previously Heartbeat Pregnancy Center), have a history of working together in providing services to families prenatally and with young children.
-Beloit Parents as Teachers often provides in-home services to families that are also receiving services at the Heart Choices office.
-Heart Choices has graciously provided supplies to a number of Parents as Teachers families in need, such as clothing, diapers, strollers, and other baby gear.
-Parents as Teachers often works to connect their families with the parenting services and resources Heart Choices has to offer.
+Beloit Parents as Teachers and the Mitchell County Health Department, have a history of working together in providing services to families prenatally and with young children.
+Beloit Parents as Teachers often provides in-home services to families that are also receiving services at the Mitchell County Health Department office.
+The Mitchell County Health Department helps meet the immunization, WIC (Women, Infants & Children), and medical needs for many of the families and children that Parents as Teachers serves.
+Parents as Teachers often works to connect their families with services and resources that the Mitchell County Health Department has to offer.
 Both agencies often serve the same families and have had a strong partnership in working with families and communicating to help best serve their needs.

-Heart Choices is also a member of the Mitchell County Partnership for Children Board, which also serves as the Advisory Board for Parents as Teachers.
+Mitchell County Health Department is a member of the Mitchell County Partnership for Children (MCPC) Board, which also serves as the Advisory Board for Beloit Parents as Teachers.